Associate Professor, Department of Radiology (Neuroradiology)

 Bronx, NY 10461

-The New York Times quotes Dr. Michael Lipton about his research on the impact of heading on soccer players.
+The Boston Globe highlights Dr. Michael Lipton’s research on the long-term impact of repetitive heading in soccer on the brain.